pingone-davinci/documentation/docs/microsoft-dynamics-365-customer-insights/README.md

 * Retrieving important information in regards to a contact or lead
 * etc...

+> **Note:** When creating or updating Contacts or Leads, the optional `birthdate` property must be in ISO 8601 format (e.g., `YYYY-MM-DD`).
+Incorrect formatting or leaving it blank will result in an error.

 ## Retrieving Information about a Contact
 1. **Add the Microsoft Dynamics 365 Connector**
     * Select the `Get Contact` capability